 The evaluation for Introduction to Fieldwork has been adapted specifically for this placement based on the CBFE-OT.
 For the purposes of this placement, only certain components of key competencies will be evaluated: This specialized evaluation form will be provided by the university fieldwork office.
 Students are not required to develop their own learning objectives within this evaluation.

-All of the CBFE-OT competencies must be scored by circling/choosing whole numbers.
-All 7 competencies on the CBFE-OT should be scored and commented on, even if a personal learning objective is not identified within that competency.
+All of the CBFE-OT competencies must be scored by the preceptor by circling/choosing whole numbers.
+All seven competencies on the CBFE-OT must be scored and commented on, even if a personal learning objective is not identified within that competency.
 In addition, an overall score must be provided where indicated on the evaluation form.
 The preceptor and student meet to discuss the evaluation form and the completed the online ‘Student Report on Fieldwork Placement’(please see the following section).
 The reports are discussed and signed by both the fieldwork preceptor(s) and student.
 The CBFE-OT comment section is highly valued by both students and faculty.
 It is important that all comments be specific and objective and clearly describe the student’s performance.
 The comment section is beneficial to the University Fieldwork Instructor in monitoring each student’s progress.

-The student’s performance should be considered satisfactory if the student is performing at the required level of competency for the corresponding stage of development (as per the CBFE-OT manual and the Course Outline) and the student is reasonably on her/his way to meeting the objectives that have been set by the university and by the student.
-If, however, the student has been experiencing significant difficulty during the fieldwork placement and has not achieved the required level of competency for the stage of development for that placement, performance should be rated as unsatisfactory and this should be noted.
+The student’s performance should be considered satisfactory at midterm if the student is performing at the required level of competency for the corresponding stage of development (as per the CBFE-OT manual and the Course Outline) and the student is reasonably on their way to meeting the course learning objectives and their personal learning objectives.
+If, however, the student has been experiencing significant difficulty during the first half of the placement and has not achieved the required level of competency for the stage of development for that placement, performance should be rated as unsatisfactory and this should be noted.

-If the student’s performance has been rated as unsatisfactory, the University Fieldwork Instructor must be promptly informed and will meet with the preceptor and student to discuss strategies to help the student improve her/his performance.
+If the student’s performance has been rated as unsatisfactory at midterm, the University Fieldwork Instructor must be promptly informed and will meet with the preceptor and student to discuss strategies to help the student improve her/his performance.
 Please see ‘Procedures for Unsatisfactory Fieldwork Performance’ for a full explanation of the process required when a student’s fieldwork performance does not meet required standards.

 At the end of the placement (final evaluation), the evaluation process is repeated.
 Additionally, the preceptor(s) will recommend that the student passes or fails the placement.
 Unsatisfactory performance will be rated as a failure.
 Poor performance may result in course failure as determined by the University Fieldwork Instructor.